 credentials can put your business at risk.

-Having separate logins for each staff member will help you reduce the number of attack surfaces.
+Having separate logins for each staff member will help you reduce the number of attack fronts.
 Users only log in once

 each day and will only use their own set of logins.
 Greater security isn’t the only benefit, you’ll also get improved